aigagror/badmintonforfun/Documentation/Ranked Play.md

 ### Voting
 Only registered members of BFF can vote for the candidates during the election.
 Voters must supply their e-mail when voting in order to ensure that they vote at most once.

-## Mailing Lists
-BFF has two mailing lists
-1. Interested
-2. Membership

-The point of these two mailing lists is to avoid emailing one group on information, that the other group does not need to know about.
-For example, an email about the tournament might go to both mailing lists, but an email about available membership spots still remaining would only go to those who registered as interested.

-People may choose to unsubscribe from these mailing lists.
-* If a person who is registered as interested unsubscribes, then they are taken off the database ENTIRELY.
-* If a person who is a registered member unsubscribes, then they are simply taken off the membership mailing list.
-They will still be registered as a member for that semester.